kudobuilder/kudo.dev/content/docs/testing/reference.md

 delete   | list of object references | A list of objects to delete, if they do not already exist, at the beginning of the test step.
-The test harness will wait for the objects to be successfully deleted before applying the objects in the step. index    | int                       | Override the test step's index. commands | list of [Command](#command) | Commands to run prior at the beginning of the test step. kubectl  | list of strings           | Kubectl specifies a list of kubectl commands to run at the beginning of the test step.
+The test harness will wait for the objects to be successfully deleted before applying the objects in the step. index    | int                       | Override the test step's index. commands | list of [Command](#command) | Commands to run prior at the beginning of the test step. kubectl  | list of strings           | Kubectl specifies a list of kubectl commands to run at the beginning of the test step and after commands.

 Object Reference: